hanaheshamm/News-Website/README.md

 1) Clone the repository to your local machine using the command git clone https://github.com/hanaheshamm/News-Website.git.
 2) Open the index.html file in a web browser.
 3) Upon loading, the website will display the latest articles from the default category, which is set to "Egypt".

+## Notes
+* Please note that due to limitations of the API, search results may occasionally display articles that are not directly relevant to the search query.
+We strive to provide the most accurate and relevant results, but some variations may occur.

+* Kindly wait for approximately 1 minute for the news content to fully reload.
+This ensures that you have the most up-to-date and comprehensive collection of news articles available for browsing.